simonhaddadgervais/portfolio-SAM-githubactions/README.md

           - simonhaddadgervais.com
 ```

-Now the frontend part is done and the website is working.
+The frontend part was done and the website was working!

+### BACKEND

-I want to implement a function that counts the number of visitors on my website, and returns that number.
+Part of the challenge was to implement a function that counts the number of visitors on my website, and returns that number.
-For that I'm going to use Lambda for the function, DynamoDB to store the data and APIGateway to access that data from my website.
+For that I used **Lambda** for the function,
+**DynamoDB** to store the data and **APIGateway** to access that data from my website.

-I create a dynamoDB table through SAM, adding to the template a new ressource :
+I created a **DynamoDB** table through SAM template :
 ```yaml
   DynamoDBTable:
     Type: AWS::DynamoDB::Table